vndee/blockchain-demo/README.md

 $ uvicorn blockchain:app
 ```
 Now, navigate to `http://localhost:8000/` to have a look at the demo page and `http://localhost:8000/docs` for the detail
-documentations for the API.
+documentations.
 The app behaviors should be like the following:
 ![Mine a block](assets/mine.png)<figcaption align="center">**Figure 1**: Mine a block</figcaption>

 ![Get the blockchain](assets/get-chain.png)<figcaption align="center">**Figure 2**: Get the blockchain</figcaption>